Rob Menendez: 2022

 As a member of the Democratic Party, Menendez announced his bid for New Jersey's 8th congressional district upon the retirement announcement of incumbent representative Albio Sires, who subsequently endorsed Menendez.
 His father represented the area before Sires from 1993 to 2006, when it was numbered the 13th congressional district.

 Menendez was endorsed by prominent New Jersey politicians, including New Jersey Governor Phil Murphy, U.S. Senator Cory Booker, State Senator and Union City Mayor Brian Stack, State Senator and North Bergen Mayor Nicholas J. Sacco, Jersey City Mayor Steven Fulop, Newark Mayor Ras Baraka, Elizabeth Mayor J. Christian Bollwage, and others.

 Menendez campaigned on addressing the needs of working- and middle-class families and the challenges associated with the rising costs of basic necessities such as housing, healthcare, education and family care.
 He spoke often about infrastructure investments, gun control, and reproductive choice.
 Menendez's campaign expressed support for organized labor and workers rights.
 He was endorsed by numerous labor unions during his campaign.

 While running in his own race, Menendez raised and contributed $100,000 to the Democratic Congressional Campaign Committee, with the funds directed to Democratic incumbents and challengers running in battleground districts.

 In the primary election, Menendez defeated two challengers, David Ocampo Grajales and Ane Roseborough-Eberhard, with 83.6% of the vote to Grajales's 11.3% and Roseborough-Eberhard's 5.1%.
 In the general election, Menendez defeated Republican nominee Marcos Arroyo, 73.6% to 23.4%.

 2024

+2024 Democratic primary results by precinct:

 Menendez won the Democratic primary with 52.0% of the vote against challengers Ravinder Bhalla, who won 37.5% of the vote, and Kyle Jasey, who won 10.5% of the vote.
 He defeated Republican nominee Anthony Valdes in the general election, 59.2% to 34.6%.

+2026

+2026 Democratic primary results by precinct:

+Menendez ran for re-election in 2026, defeating progressive challenger Mussab Ali in the Democratic primary with 68.9% of the vote.